 What's Happening Now

-Phase I is complete.
-This phase included the new signal at N Columbia Blvd. and Bank with sidewalk infill.
+Project has been completed and PBOT is closing out the project.
+Phase 1 included the new signal at N Columbia Blvd. and Bank with sidewalk infill.

-Phase II will start construction in summer of 2020.
-This phase includes two islands on N Columbia Blvd. at the intersections of Midway and Oregonian, and street lighting on Columbia Blvd from N. Bank to Macrum.
+Phase 2 will included two islands on N Columbia Blvd. at the intersections of Midway and Oregonian, and street lighting on Columbia Blvd from N. Bank to Macrum.

 Columbia Blvd is a High Crash Corridor.
 PBOT is committed to making Columbia Blvd a safer street for everyone.